 Fitness and nutrition may help reduce the symptoms of IBS, so as a Nutrition Adviser, Pilates Instructor or Personal Trainer, it is important to understand the impact this invisible condition has on your clients.
 Read on to learn more about what it’s like to have IBS.

-Crohn’s disease is another invisible condition which affects the bowels and other parts of the gastrointestinal system.
+Crohn’s disease is another invisible condition that affects the bowels and other parts of the gastrointestinal system.
 At least 115,000 people in the UK suffer from Crohn’s disease, although some can live with it for years without experiencing any symptoms.

 When symptoms do arise, they most often consist of abdominal pain in the lower right side, diarrhoea (which may contain blood), bloating and flatulence.
 Nausea and vomiting may occur when the small bowel gets obstructed, and itchiness or soreness around the anus are common symptoms too.
 On the other end of the gastrointestinal system, people who have Crohn’s disease may have recurring sores or ulcers in the mouth.

-Crohn’s disease is a serious condition which may have far-reaching consequences for those who live with it.
+Crohn’s disease is a serious condition that may have far-reaching consequences for those who live with it.
 Read on for a comprehensive overview of signs and symptoms and ways in which you can provide support as a Nutrition Adviser, Pilates Instructor or Personal Trainer.

 FMS is a condition that is generally not well understood by medical professionals, even though it affects an estimated 800,000 people in the UK alone.
 Literally meaning “muscle and fibrous connective tissue pain”, this invisible syndrome may be triggered by stressful events such as childbirth, operations, infections, injury or intense emotional happenings.